 Hilbre Island is designated as a site of Special Scientific Interest, owned by Wirral Metropolitan Council who manages the area as a Local Nature Reserve.
 A popular activity at all times of the year is the walk across the sands at West Kirby to Hilbre Island from where grey seals can often be viewed resting on a nearby sand bank or swimming around the rocks on the incoming tide.
 When planning this walk account must be taken of the tides – you can find the tide times here.

 The Wirral Coastal Walk

 The Wirral Coastal Walk is a fantastic opportunity to walk the unique length of the peninsula, enjoying an ever changing landscape.
 If you’re feeling brave, the walk totals 15 miles – but of course this is no obligatory and at any one point you can dip in or out!
-The walk begins with views across the River Mersey to Liverpool and the huge docks complex, passing the small Seaside town of New Brighton and onto a beautiful beach lined coast against the Irish Sea before the final turn onto the more rural and peaceful countryside overlooking the River Dee.
+The walk begins with views across the River Mersey to Liverpool and the huge docks complex, passing the small seaside town of New Brighton and onto a beautiful beach lined coast against the Irish Sea before the final turn onto the more rural and peaceful countryside overlooking the River Dee.
 There are many points of interest along the walk so we have dedicated a page with more information.
-Click here to go to our 'Points of Interest' page, learn more and see some photographs along the route.